zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

           from the same DNSKEY or being "delete").
        2. For each CDNSKEY RR verify that there is a matching CDS (derived from the same DNSKEY or being "delete").
-       3. If one of both of the verifications fail then add the name server IP to the *Mismatch CDS/CDNSKEY* set.
+       3. If one or both of the verifications fail then add the name server IP to the *Mismatch CDS/CDNSKEY* set.

 14. If the *Mismatch CDS/CDNSKEY* set is non-empty, then output